iotJumpway/Intel-Examples/README.md

 ## IoT JumpWay Intel Bugs/Issues

-Please feel free to create issues for bugs and general issues you come accross whilst using the IoT JumpWay Raspberry Pi Examples.
-You may also use the issues area to ask for general help whilst using the IoT JumpWay Raspberry Pi Examples in your IoT projects.
+Please feel free to create issues for bugs and general issues you come accross whilst using the IoT JumpWay Intel Examples.
+You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel Examples in your IoT projects.